19 Christmas Dinners from Around the World

 Presents aren’t the only thing you’ll find Mexican families unwrapping on Christmas Day.
 Savory meat or vegetable-based tamales are the main event at dinnertime.
 In fact, it’s common for families to host a tamalada, or tamale-making party, in the days leading up to the event.
 Learn how to make tamales with our step-by-step guide.

-A British Christmas dinner typically consists of prawns, mince-meat pies and a show-stopping turkey that’s been roasted to perfection.
+A British Christmas dinner typically consists of prawns, mince-meat pies and a show-stopping roasted turkey.
 Unlike Americans who garnish their bird with herbs, stuffing or citrus, the Brits favor topping their turkey with a bundle of sausages.
 For dessert: A fruit-packed Christmas pudding.
-Get our best ‘pud’ recipes here.

 The French prefer to savor seafood during the Christmas holiday.
 Common dishes include oysters, prawns and lobster.
 For dessert, a bûche de Noël (or Yule log) is served.
 Check our our vintage French Christmas recipes for more ways to say, “Joyeux Noël!”